NapthaAI/naptha-sdk/README.md

 naptha plans
 ```

+Make note of a Node ID for running a Co-Op below.

 ### Check out available Co-Ops

 Navigate to the Co-Ops page.
 You can think of a Co-Op like a decentralized workflow or app that you can take part in with one or more Coworkers.
 Rather than running on a central server, Co-Ops can run across many compute nodes with many local data sources, opening up new use cases.
 Co-Ops typically involve one or more LLMs, along with humans in the loop.
 Coworkers can set a price for running Co-Ops.